rocknsm/rock-docs/docs/deploy/rock-on-rhel.md

 ## Disable FIPS to allow Deployment on all components
-> **If** your STIG enabled FIPS you will need to disable it on certain machines.
-The machines that contain Bro/Zeek, Docket, and Stenographer will need to be disabled.
+> **If** your STIG enabled [FIPS 140-2](https://csrc.nist.gov/publications/detail/fips/140/2/final), you will need to disable it on certain machines.
+The machines that contain Bro/Zeek, Docket, and Stenographer will need to disable FIPS.

 Remove the dracut-fips* packages: